Information icon

 Weight loss examples

-One medical trial (there have been five so far) involved 2,539 people using either no Mounjaro, 5mg, 10mg or 15mg Mounjaro once a week for 72 weeks (just over 1 year and 4 months).
+One medical trial involved 2,539 people using either a placebo, Mounjaro 5mg, Mounjaro 10mg or Mounjaro 15mg once a week for 72 weeks (just over 1 year and 4 months).

 Everyone using Tirzepatide (Mounjaro) on the trial started with 2.5mg once weekly for the first four weeks.
 During this time, they lost around 3% of their starting body weight.